For Administrators and Educators

 Free online anaphylaxis course!
 How about taking a quick anaphylaxis refresher course that can teach you the basics of anaphylaxis, ways to reduce risks in your program, and the recommended emergency treatment in childcare, school and community settings – all in just 30 minutes!
 Visit Allergyaware.ca for more details.

-Cannabis legalization: On October 17 it will become legal for those 19 years and older to buy, use, possess and grow non-medical (recreational) cannabis in Canada.
+Cannabis legalization.
+On October 17 it will become legal for those 19 years and older to buy, use, possess and grow non-medical (recreational) cannabis in Canada.
 As we prepare for legalization, educators may be looking for additional resources and strategies on how to educate their students about cannabis.
-Visit the Substance Use and Addictions Educators Page at www.healthunit.org to learn more about what works and to access resources for your classroom, including Level Up by OPHEA, CYCLES, and the Fourth R. Educators can also refer to Cannabis Information for Educators for more information on legalization and the implications to Ontario schools.
+Visit the Substance Use and Addictions Educators Page at www.healthunit.org to learn more about what works and to access resources for your classroom including Level Up and lesson plans by OPHEA.
+Educators can also refer to Cannabis Information for Educators for more information on legalization and the implications to Ontario schools.

 - Be the kind of adult you want your child to become;